ddesantiago/BTC_clossing_price_analysis/README.md

 - **For Short-Term Traders:**
   - Identify recurring price patterns and **trade during high volatility periods** for profit.
   - Use **moving averages and price trends** to determine optimal entry and exit points.

-- **For Risk Management:**
-  - If Bitcoin’s price history shows large drawdowns, investors should **set stop-loss limits** to manage risks.
-  - Consider **hedging strategies** like stablecoins or other assets to mitigate losses.

 ## Tools & Libraries Used
 - `pandas` (Data manipulation)
 - `yfinance` (Fetching financial data)